apiraino/open-taffeta/README.md

 ### As a Docker container

-* `docker/Dockerfile`: recipe to build the image
+* `Dockerfile`: recipe to build the image

-* `docker/build.sh`: script to rebuild the image (~1.7gb currently, working on making it thinner)
+* `docker-build.sh`: script to rebuild the image (~1.7gb currently, working on making it thinner)

-* `docker/run.sh`: script to tun locally the container for test
+* `docker-run.sh`: script to tun locally the container for test

-* `docker-compose -f docker/docker-compose.yml up`: raise the container using docker compose (adviced)
+* `docker-compose -f docker-compose.yml up`: raise the container using docker compose (adviced)

 ### Endpoints